Young carers in schools, colleges and universities

 In addition to our direct support for young carers, our staff can also work with schools to help them identify and support young carers, so they can achieve the best possible outcomes.

 - providing PSHE materials, such as our People Like Us film and learning resource for secondaries, and the Different But Normal workbook and film for primaries

 - giving information and advice on the identification and support of young carers

 - assisting with establishing in-school support

 - liaising with Home School Link Workers and SENCOs

-- setting up clubs for young carers
+- advising on setting up clubs for young carers

 - giving consultations and briefings in INSET days and staff meetings